 Impact: The ten-mill limit provision pertains to all unvoted debt regardless of the source of payment and historically has been the most restrictive to the Authority.
-At the end of 2014, the overwhelming majority of political subdivisions in Cuyahoga County have reached the 10-mill limit, leaving 0.00 mills for additional debt issuances.
-The fact that the 10-mill limit has been exceeded was another factor to be considered as the Authority prepares for an additional debt issuance in FY 2015 resulting in revenue bonds being issued instead of general obligation bonds.
+At the end of 2015, the overwhelming majority of political subdivisions in Cuyahoga County have reached the 10-mill limit, leaving 0.00 mills for additional debt issuances.
+The fact that the 10-mill limit has been exceeded was another factor to be considered as the Authority issued additional debt in FY 2015, resulting in revenue bonds being issued instead of general obligation bonds.
 This will also affect future debt issuances in the same manner.

 In FY 2012, the Authority issued revenue bonds for \$25.0 million in new debt and \$17.4 million in a refinancing issuance.
 A refinancing issuance of \$29.7 million was made in 2014.
-The next debt issuance is projected for 2015.
-The Authority currently holds a "AAA: rating with S & P and an "Aa2" rating with Moody's.
+In FY 2015, the Authority issued revenue bonds for \$30 million in new debt and \$20.2 million in a refinancing issue.
+The next debt issuance is projected for 2017.
+The Authority currently holds a "AAA: rating with S & P and an "Aa1" rating with Moody's.